 Here’s a good video about a double wide re-pipe:

 Copper is the most common type of plumbing pipe used in the home, although it is more expensive than plastic piping.
-Copper is especially resistant to corrosion, and can withstand high temperatures.
-Copper pipes come in three different sizes – type M, L, and K. Type M has very thin walls, while type L is of medium thickness, and type K is the thickest of the three.
+It is especially resistant to corrosion and can withstand high temperatures.
+Copper pipes come in three different sizes – type M, L, and K. Type M have very thin walls, while type L is of medium thickness, and type K is the thickest of the three.